rajendrabraj/AgenticAI2025/README.md

 # AgenticAI2025
 Agentic Programs
-This repositorary for Agentic AI only and programs specfic towards it
+This is my GitHub repository for Agentic AI only and programs specfic towards it.